Alumni Hall (Miami University): Building extensions

 By the end of 1911 all the shelf space for the library was full and planning began for an addition to the building.
 In 1922 funding from the university and the Carnegie Corporation enable an Eastern wing designed by Ralph Ridley to be added to the existing building.
 This addition included a main reference room, reading room and more stacks.

 The next addition that came in 1951 where a West wing was added to the building, thus making it once again symmetrical.
 Designed by Potter Tyler & Martin this addition was funded by the State of Ohio and added more stacks to the building.

 At the completion of King Library, the university's current main library, in 1972, the university's Department of Architecture took residence in the building.

 In 1997 Thomas H. Beeby was commissioned to do the most recent and extensive renovation of the building.
 What used to be the main stacks on the southern side of the building was turned into an atrium and a southern wing was added to the building.

 Today the building houses the Department of Architecture and Interior Design studios, support spaces, offices and the Wertz Art and Architecture Library.

 Miscellaneous

 A bronze copy of Jean-Antoine Houdon's statue of George Washington located in the rotunda of the Virginia State Capitol stands in the Alumni Hall rotunda.
 The statue was given to the university in 1920 by Samuel Spahr Laws, Miami class of 1848.

-Alumni Hall is also attributed as the inspiration behind Marian Boyd Havighurst's 1934 mystery novel, Murder in the Stacks and sequences from the film Little Man Tate, directed and starring Jodie Foster, were filmed within the rotunda for Alumni Hall.
+Alumni Hall is also attributed as the inspiration behind Marian Boyd Havighurst's 1934 mystery novel, Murder in the Stacks and sequences from the film Little Man Tate, directed by and starring Jodie Foster, were filmed within the rotunda for Alumni Hall.